 Alice in Murderland proved to be as attractive to me as most other Kaori Yuki manga are, but a 2nd volume is out for her fans anyway.

 Barakamon has a 7th volume, and I suspect we’ll have a lot more country life to make up for all the Tokyo in Vol. 6.

 There’s a Black Butler artbook coming out with many pretty color illustrations of people draped over each other, I expect.

 ASH: Yen does a nice job with its artbooks from what I’ve seen, so this should be good.

-MELINDA: Agreed.
+MJ: Agreed.
 I’m not a fan of the series, but I expect this will be a nice release.